sidusit/MTech-Dissertation/README.md

 # MTech-Dissertation
 This repository contains the required code files for mtech data science and engineering dissertation project on novel methods for indian stock market prediction.

-Codes are named as .ipynb files <br>
+Codes are named as .ipynb files .<br>
-Dataset are present inside Dataset/Indian folder
+Dataset are present inside Dataset/Indian folder.

 # Summary
-The baseline version uses only historical data to make its predictions The midsemester or endsemester(final) versions use comprehensive set of datasets i.e. historical data, stock indices, technical indicators, company performance, gdp, cpi etc.
+The baseline version uses only historical data to make its predictions The mid-semester or end-semester(final) versions use comprehensive set of datasets i.e. historical data, stock indices, technical indicators, company performance, gdp, cpi etc.
-The midsemester / endsemester results are better than baseline versions used in the field.
+The mid-semester / end-semester results are better than baseline versions used in the field.
-Hence the inclusion of macro ecnomic indicators or market behaviour helps in improving the stock predictions
+Hence the inclusion of macro ecnomic indicators or market behaviour helps in improving the stock predictions.

 # How to run